Automotive cyber security must be an ever-present concern in the modern car industry

 The car-making sector is strongest in Europe, the US and parts of Asia.
 In the US for example, it has historically been responsible for contributing 3-3.5% of GDP.
 But it’s not all about the big-name OEMs or auto financing companies.
 Hundreds of thousands of smaller suppliers and specialist manufacturers are also thriving, on the back of billions invested in R&D every year.
 This means digital transformation: the new watchword for automotive CIOs as they look for smarter, more efficient ways to run their organizations and design and build the vehicles of the future.

-Unfortunately, every new digital initiative arguably threatens to expose such organisations to new cyber risks.
+Unfortunately, every new digital initiative arguably threatens to expose such organizations to new cyber risks.
 Data theft can be particularly damaging for car industry firms: whether it’s stolen IP which could damage competitive advantage, or customer data, which might put it in the cross-hairs of GDPR regulators.
 Carmakers are also exposed to ransomware threats.
 In 2017, Nissan’s Sunderland plant was affected by the infamous WannaCry attack.

 There are four main areas of risk identified by PricewaterhouseCoopers: factory machines; 3D printing; auto-financing; and the supply chain.
 OT and IoT systems inside manufacturing plants increase the risk of a remote attack designed to sabotage key processes, install ransomware or use unsecured endpoints to move laterally through the corporate network to sensitive data.
 3D printers are also a source of manufacturing designs which could be stolen.
 Auto-finance firms are those which help customers pay for their vehicles, and as such are a target for financial and personal data.
 And an extended supply chain represents a major risk if auto firms don’t vet and audit their partners.
 Personal data on over 28,000 Porsche customers was illegally accessed after attackers targeted a supplier’s servers in early 2018.